Conifold transitions via affine geometry and mirror symmetry: Introduction

 In order to have satisfactory reconstruction theorems it is necessary to put further technical restrictions on $(B, \mathcal P, \phi)$.
 Gross and Siebert define such conditions and call them ``positivity and simplicity''.
 For convenience, we will say that a polarized tropical manifold is smooth if it satisfies these nice conditions.
 In particular, in the $3$-dimensional case smoothness of $B$ amounts to the fact that $\Delta$ is a $3$-valent graph and the vertices can be of two types: ``positive" or ``negative", depending on the local monodromy of the affine structure.
 The Gross-Siebert reconstruction theorem \cite{GrSi_re_aff_cx}, ensures that given a smooth polarized tropical manifold $(B, \mathcal P, \phi)$, it is possible to construct a toric degeneration $\psi: \chi \rightarrow \C$ of Calabi-Yau varieties, such that $B$ is the dual intersection complex of the singular fibre $\chi_0$.
-This means that $\chi_0$ is the union of toric varieties glued along toric divisors.
-The toric varieties are precisely those given by the fans $\Sigma_v$.
-The compatibility between the fans allow the toric varieties to be glued together to form $\chi_0$.
-The difficult part in the Gross-Siebert theorem consists in the reconstruction of the whole family $\psi: \chi \rightarrow \C$.
 The mirror family $\check \psi: \check \chi \rightarrow \C$ is obtained by applying the reconstruction theorem to the Legendre dual $(\check B, \check {\mathcal P}, \check \phi)$.
-Gross and Siebert give various evidences that this construction coincides with mirror symmetry.

 The integral affine structure on $B_0 = B-\Delta$ implies the existence of a local system $\Lambda^* \subset T^*B_0$, whose fibres $\Lambda_b \cong \Z^n$ are maximal lattices in $T^*_bB_0$.
 Then one can form the $n$-torus bundle $X_{B_0} = T^*B_0/ \Lambda^*$ over $B_0$.
 The standard symplectic form on $T^*B_0$ descends to $X_{B_0}$ and the projection $f_0: X_{B_0} \rightarrow B_0$ is a Lagrangian torus fibration.
 In \cite{CB-M}, we proved that if $B$ is a $3$-dimensional smooth tropical manifold then one can form a symplectic compactification of $X_{B_0}$.
 This is a symplectic manifold $X_B$, containing $X_{B_0}$ as a dense open subset, together with a Lagrangian fibration $f: X_B \rightarrow B$ which extends $f_0$.
 This is done by inserting suitable singular Lagrangian fibres over points of $\Delta$.
 Topologically the compactification $X_B$ is based on the one found by Gross in \cite{TMS}.
 It is expected that $X_B$ should be diffeomorphic to a smooth fibre $\chi_s$ of the family $\psi: \chi \rightarrow \C$ in the Gross-Siebert reconstruction theorem, whose dual intersection complex is $(\check B, \check {\mathcal P}, \check \phi)$.
 This result has been announced in \cite{Gross_Batirev}, Theorem 0.1.
 A complete proof for the quintic $3$-fold in $\PP^4$ is found in \cite{TMS}.
 We also expect that $X_B$ should be symplectomorphic to $\chi_s$ with a suitable K\"ahler form, although there is no proof of this yet.